-The hypothesis that particle masses are multiples of a mass unit u of about 35 MeV is reassessed for all particles with mass below 1 GeV (stable leptons and $f_0(600)$ excluded) and found to be acceptable with a p-value of 0.97.
-Among mesons of the same type a more precise multiplicity with a type-specific mass unit in the vicinity of 35 MeV is verified for all the states listed by the PDG with error on the mass less than 30 MeV, including non q-qbar states.
-Only 5 mesons exhibit an abnormally large fit residual, and the possible origin of the discrepancies is discussed.
-For several of the families such a multiplicity hypothesis is confirmed with a p-value of 0.95 or better.
-Most scalar and vector meson families show a dependence of u from the spin, while for pseudoscalars the effect is not present.
-The mass units of the 19 meson families that could be analyzed seem quantized on a grid of 12 intervals of about 0.25 MeV, ranging from 33.88 up to 36.86 MeV.
-Their location on the grid is correlated with the quantum numbers.
+The conjecture that particle masses are multiples of a unit u of about 35 MeV has been proposed in various forms by several authors: mesons are even multiples of u, leptons and baryons odd multiples.
+Here this mass quantization is reassessed for all particles with mass below 1 GeV (stable leptons and f0(600) excluded), and found to be statistically significant.
+Subsequently all the mesons listed by the PDG are grouped in families defined by quark composition and J^{PC}, and analyzed for even mass multiplicity with a unit close to 35 MeV separately for each group.
+For all the the families that can be analyzed unambiguously this multiplicity hypothesis is found to be statistically significant.
+Most scalar and vector families show a dependence of u from the spin, while for pseudoscalars the effect is not present.
+Only 5 states out of 120 are rejected due to abnormally large fit residuals.
+The mass units of the various families are quantized on a grid of 12 intervals of about 0.25 MeV, ranging from 33.88 up to 36.86 MeV.
+The location of the values on the u-grid shows an intriguing pattern of correlation with the quantum numbers.